 While a 15-minute power nap might not interfere with a sound night’s sleep, naps that last an hour or longer can hinder your sleep routine and your ability to fall asleep quickly at night.
 If you are overcome by sleepiness during the middle of the day, do your best not to nap for longer than 30 minutes.

 Some people attempt to regulate their sleep by depending on sleeping pills, alcohol, or other substances.
-While it can be tempting to try to combat insomnia with a pill or a few of your favorite cocktails, you may end up doing more harm than good to your sleeping routine.
-In addition to fostering substance dependence, self-medicating may end up complicating your sleeping habits and can prove to be dangerous.
+While it can be tempting to try to combat sleeplessness with a pill or a few of your favorite cocktails, you may end up doing more harm than good to your sleeping routine.
+In addition to fostering substance dependence, self-medicating may end up complicating your sleeping habits and can prove to be harmful.

 While most people will be able to improve their sleep quality by following the tips above, some situations require the guidance of a medical professional.
 If you are unable to improve your sleep in spite of making adjustments to your daily life, you may wish to discuss your situation with your primary care provider or a sleep specialist.
 A trained professional will be able to evaluate your health and sleep habits and provide professional recommendations to help you sleep better.

 Enjoying a good night’s sleep is not as easy as it sounds for some people.
 Fortunately, there are many measures you can take to improve the duration and quality of your sleep.
-By following the tips above, you can prime minimize distractions and prime your body for a peaceful night of rest.
+By following the tips above, you can minimize distractions and prime your body for a peaceful night of rest.